krylowicz/tinydot/README.md

 matrix_norm = matrix.norm
 ```

-You have to compile C code to .so file.
-You can do it by running `make` command in the root directory.

 ## Testing
 Tinydot is written in test driven development fashion using `pytest`.
 To run the tests execute the following command: